 What is Transaction Flow Testing?

-Transaction flows in FinTech applications refer to the sequence of steps involved in executing a financial transaction, from initiation to completion.
+Transaction flow testing in FinTech applications refers to the sequence of steps involved in executing a financial transaction, from initiation to completion.
 These flows typically include user interactions, backend processing, communication with external systems, and transaction confirmation.

 Primary Objective for Transaction Flow Testing